Maine House Democrats

 Representative id

-Committee advances McDonald's bill decriminalizing hypodermic syringes with bipartisan vote
+House advances McDonald bill decriminalizing hypodermic syringes with bipartisan vote

-AUGUSTA - The Legislature's Criminal Justice and Public Safety Committee gave strong support last Friday to a bill that would decriminalize possession of hypodermic syringes, improving public health and ensuring more Mainers with substance use disorder can access treatment rather than enter the criminal justice system.
-The measure, sponsored by Rep. Genevieve McDonald, D-Stonington, earned an 11-1 vote with one member absent.
+AUGUSTA - The Maine House gave its initial approval to a bill Wednesday that would decriminalize possession of hypodermic syringes, improving public health and ensuring more Mainers with substance use disorder can access treatment rather than enter the criminal justice system.
+The vote on the measure, sponsored by Rep. Genevieve McDonald, D-Stonington, was unanimous.

 Representative id